Updated 16 May 2022

-Those who buy to let are facing a double whammy of additional financial pressures.
+Those who buy to let are facing a triple whammy of additional financial pressures.
 We take a look at one of the possible solutions: incorporating your business.
 However, such a step isn’t without its drawbacks – so is it for you?
+Article by Nick Green

-The 3 per cent hike in stamp duty for additional properties (including buy-to-let) in the Autumn Statement wasn’t the worst thing to hit landlords in 2015.
-Tax relief on mortgage interest payments was slashed to a flat rate of 20 per cent, which from April 2017 will eat into the profits of higher earners who had previously qualified for relief at 40 per cent.
+The 3 per cent extra charge in stamp duty for additional properties (including buy-to-let) hasn't been the worst thing to hit landlords in recent years.
+Tax relief on mortgage interest payments is now a flat rate of 20 per cent, which since 2017 has been eating into the profits of higher earners who had previously qualified for relief at 40 per cent.
 You can find out more about that here.
+And most recently, of course, the COVID-19 lockdown has thrown the entire property market into disarray.

-There is a way to reduce the impact of this change – but it’s a big step and certainly won’t be for everybody.
+Even when the UK returns to normal, things may never be as 'easy' as they once were.
+However, there is a way to reduce the impact of these changes – but it’s a big step and certainly won’t be for everybody.
 If you incorporate your buy-to-let business as a limited company, you won’t pay income tax on the profits, you’ll pay corporation tax instead – which is lower (currently 20 per cent).
 This should significantly offset the halving of tax relief for higher band taxpayers.

 A limited company is legally separate from you as an individual, as are its finances.
 Private limited companies are those with privately held shares, owned by just a few people (or you could be the only shareholder).
 Public limited companies have shares that can be traded on the stock market.